DevilAguo0/hiddify/Guide-for-finding-a-clean-Cloudflare-IP.md

 To see the new settings of the Windows version, see [this topic](https://github.com/MortezaBashsiz/CFScanner/discussions/210).

 ### What to do after finding a clean IP?
-After finding a clean IP; You can register it with a dns record without a proxy.
+After finding a clean IP; You can register it with a DNS record without .
 That is, create a subdomain on Cloudflare.
 Turn off the proxy and enter the IP.

 PICTURE